KeepsItCrypt0/PulseStrategy/README.md

 # What's PulseStrategy All About?

-"some say it's the better microstrategy"
+"some say it's the better onchain MicroStrategy"

 The goal of this defi product is growing PulseChain and rewarding PLSTR holders.